Orange Line (Montreal Metro): Laval extension

 After a break of more than two decades of expansion, the eastern segment was extended from Henri-Bourassa by three stations into the city of Laval.
 The 5.2 km section required digging a tunnel under the Rivière des Prairies.
 The three stations were Cartier, De la Concorde and Montmorency.
 Montmorency station is near Collège Montmorency and the Laval campus of the Université de Montréal.

 The Laval extension was inaugurated on April 26, 2007, and it opened to the public on April 28.
 It was completely financed by the Government of Quebec, which mandated for the former Agence métropolitaine de transport (AMT) (now ARTM) to realize the project.
 The STM acted as a subcontractor for the AMT and was responsible for the installation of fixed equipment.
 The project extended the Orange Line by 5.2 km, 4.9 km not including the depot past Montmorency, at a cost of roughly C$143.27 million/km, which is slightly below the average cost for Metro extensions in other major cities.
 The total cost of the extension was $745 million.
 To that amount, $12.4 million was added in 2008 to build a second entrance to Cartier station in Libellules Park, located northeast of the intersection of des Laurentides and Cartier.

 Accessibility

-All three stations in Laval were built to be wheelchair accessible, with elevators and other features for disabled persons.
-They were the first accessible stations on the Metro.
+When opened in 2007, the stations on the Laval extension were the first accessible stations on the Metro, with elevators and other features for disabled persons.